Each year Nazareth College fills the calendar with a wonderful variety of concerts, performances, recitals, musicals and dramatic performances.

 Nazareth College offers a comprehensive and exciting instrumental music studies program.
 All students attending the college participate in classroom music in the Junior levels.
 However, students can choose a more comprehensive music education through the Instrumental Music Program in which they receive instrument and ensemble tuition and the opportunity to study instrumental music through to VCE levels.

 Nazareth offers individual and paired lessons with professional instrumental tutors/performers.
 Tuition is offered on brass (trumpet, trombone, tuba), woodwind (flute, clarinet, saxophone), percussion (tuned and untuned) and string instruments (guitar and bass guitar).
 In the Year 7 Program, some instruments are available for hire through the college avoiding the need to purchase during the initial stages.
-Applications for individual lessons, paired lessons, and Year 7 lessons should be returned to the Accounts Office.
+Applications for individual or paired lessons, and Year 7 lessons should be returned to the Accounts Office.

 Students are encouraged to perform regularly, with a number of major performances as well as smaller chamber music evenings providing the opportunity for more intimate and dynamic performance experiences.
 The concert band also competes annually at either State or National Championships and can attend the annual Nazareth Exchange Program with our sister school in South Australia.

 All ensembles participate in many liturgical and social functions, both on and off campus.
-The Choir also serves to foster the vocal talents of students, who are annually given the opportunity to present a full musical production, which is presented at the college Wheeler Auditorium, Nazareth College.
+The Choir also serves to foster the vocal talents of students, who are biennially given the opportunity to present a full musical production, which is presented at the college Wheeler Auditorium, Nazareth College.

 Students studying music, drama and dance are offered many opportunities to perform in the college production, house eisteddfod, play and concerts.
 The performances seek to unite the wider college community in a celebration of student achievement as a performer in Dance, Drama or Music, or back stage through makeup, sound, lighting and other technical support roles.